 The engine of your car is designed to be more efficient by burning oil.
 However, when there is too much oil in the engine, it can stop working.

-The reason for this malfunction are the sensors that are supposed to tell how much oil is in the engine so that they can get more or less when needed.
+The reason for this malfunction is the sensors that are supposed to tell how much oil is in the engine so that they can get more or less when needed.
 If these sensors are not working properly, then you can end up with an engine that will overheat and shut off.

 There are a few things you can do about this issue, you can have your sensors fixed by a mechanic or buy new ones to replace them altogether.
 If the problem persists, then you need to get your car checked out by a mechanic for further inspection on what might be causing the problem.